-As of 1970, BPP consisted of approximately 2,000 members spread across the United States.
-The following year, Newton ordered all BPP chapters nationwide to close their offices and consolidate their efforts by relocating to Oakland.
-He revamped the organization, saying it was time to “put away the gun” and, quoting Mao, “serve the people.”
+In 1971 Newton went to China and met Chou En-lai.
+He then came home and, sensing that that the Movement was definitely on the downward part of its arc, ordered all BPP chapters nationwide to close their offices and consolidate their efforts by relocating to Oakland.
+Further, he revamped the organization, saying it was time to “put away the gun” and, quoting Mao, “serve the people.”

-The Panthers thereafter initiated a “free breakfasts for children” program which they claimed was responsible for serving a thousand meals each day to students in San Francisco schools.
-When one journalist checked the veracity of this figure, however, he found that the actual number of meals served was no more than fifty.
+Before long, the Panthers initiated a “Free Breakfasts for Children” program which they claimed was responsible for serving 1,000 meals each day to students in San Francisco schools.
+When one journalist checked the veracity of this figure, however, he found that the actual number of meals served was no more than 50.
 Moreover, the food was usually extorted from local businessmen.
-It should be noted further that the Panthers’ “free breakfasts” were political, not charitable, endeavors.
+It should also be noted that the Panthers’ “free breakfasts” were political, not charitable, endeavors.
 The serving of meals was accompanied by question-and-answer recitation drills for the young recipients, drills that characterized the police as “pigs,” and described “the capitalists” as “the pigs who control the country” and “steal from the poor.”

 On August 6, 1974, Newton shot and killed a 17-year-old Bay Area prostitute named Kathleen Smith.
 Soon afterward, he pistol whipped his tailor, Preston Callins, during a dispute, inflicting four skull fractures on the victim.

-With Newton in exile, BPP’s social and political significance swiftly declined and ended by 1976.
+With Newton in continued exile, BPP’s social and political significance declined and ended by 1976.